All the existing ways to delete files on a Mac

 Deleting files on a Mac sounds easy, right?
 It is!
 However, there are so many different ways to delete files, depending on the circumstances and how you like to use your Mac.
 That is why it’s worth covering them.
 Also, there are lots of different reasons why you may want to delete files.
 For example, to free up space.
 In that case, how do you decide which files to delete in order to free up the most space?
 We’ll tell you.
 Finally, what happens if files just won’t delete?
 We’ve got that covered, too.

-Most users rarely visit the built-in Optimize Storage pane.
+Most users rarely use the built-in Optimize Storage tool.
 If only they knew it’s an easy way to find and delete files and even apps.

-Go to Apple menu > About This Mac > Storage > Manage.
+1. Go to Apple menu > About This Mac > More Info > Storage Settings.

-In the sidebar, you can see your files broken down by categories.
-Pressing “Delete” sends a selected file to the Trash.
+Under Recommendations, you can see your files broken down into categories.
+Clicking i next to the category and hitting “Delete” next to a selected file sends it to the Trash.

 Tip